-In the event a water management performance measure for the Project (detailed in Section 5) has not have been met or a performance indicator is considered to have been exceeded, Clean TeQ will implement the following Contingency Plan:
+In the event a water management performance measure for the Project (detailed in Section 5) has not been met or a performance indicator is considered to have been exceeded, SEM will implement the following Contingency Plan:

-- The Clean TeQ Environmental Superintendent will report the incident in accordance with Section 11.1. - Clean TeQ will identify an appropriate course of action with respect to the identified potential impacts or environmental consequences (if any), in consultation with specialists and relevant government agencies, as necessary.
-For example, contingency measures, such as, but not limited to, those described in Section 9.2. - Clean TeQ will submit the proposed course of action to the DPIE for approval. - Clean TeQ will implement the approved course of action to the satisfaction of the DPIE.
+- SEM will report the incident in accordance with Section 11.1. - SEM will identify an appropriate course of action with respect to the identified potential impacts or environmental consequences (if any), in consultation with specialists and relevant government agencies, as necessary.
+For example, contingency measures, such as, but not limited to, those described in Section 9.2. - SEM will submit a report describing the proposed course of action to the DPE for approval. - SEM will implement the approved course of action to the satisfaction of the DPE.

-9.1 Adaptive Management
+9.1 ADAPTIVE MANAGEMENT

-In accordance with Condition 3, Schedule 5 of Development Consent DA 374-11-00, where any exceedance of the criteria and/or performance measures outlined in Schedule 3 of Development Consent DA 374-11-00 occurs, at the earliest opportunity Clean TeQ will:
+In accordance with Condition 3, Schedule 5 of Development Consent DA 374-11-00, where any exceedance of the criteria and/or performance measures outlined in Schedule 3 of Development Consent DA 374-11-00 occurs, at the earliest opportunity SEM will:

-- take all reasonable and feasible measures to ensure that the exceedance ceases and does not recur; - consider all reasonable and feasible options for remediation and submit a report to the DPIE describing these options and preferred remediation measures; and - implement remediation measures as directed by the Secretary of the DPIE.
+- take all reasonable and feasible measures to ensure that the exceedance ceases and does not recur; - consider all reasonable and feasible options for remediation and submit a report to the DPE describing these options and preferred remediation measures; and - implement remediation measures as directed by the Planning Secretary.

-9.2 Specific Contingency Measures
+9.2 SPECIFIC CONTINGENCY MEASURES

-Specific contingency measures for an exceedance of the water management performance measures would include:
+Specific contingency measures for an exceedance of the water management performance measures will include:

-- The conduct of additional monitoring (e.g. increase in monitoring frequency or additional sampling), which would inform further specific contingency measures. - Implementation of adaptive management strategies (e.g. on-site reconfiguration) to better maintain separation of clean and mine waters, diversion of clean waters, storage 'as-built' designs and avoid discharge of mine waters (except in accordance with EPL 21146). - The provision of a suitable offset (e.g. improvement works) if there was an environmental consequence and/or adverse surface water impacts were to result.
+- The conduct of additional monitoring (e.g. increase in monitoring frequency or additional sampling), which will inform further specific contingency measures. - Implementation of adaptive management strategies (e.g. on-site reconfiguration) to better maintain separation of clean and mine waters, diversion of clean waters, storage 'as-built' designs and avoid discharge of mine waters (except in accordance with EPL 21146). - The provision of a suitable offset (e.g. improvement works) if there was an environmental consequence and/or adverse surface water impacts were to result.

-Clean TeQ will also implement any preferred contingency measures identified to address an incident as directed by the Secretary (Sections 9.1 and 11.1).
+SEM will also implement any preferred contingency measures identified to address an incident as directed by the Planning Secretary (Sections 9.1 and 11.1).